donguklim/GraphicsPortfolio/README.md

   - Restoration Torque = $-k\overrightarrow{\Delta\theta}$
   - k = joint strength
   - $\overrightarrow{\Delta\theta}$ = angular displacement of grass.
 The vector direction indicates the rotation axis, and the vector length indicates the rotation angle.
 Left hand rule is used.

-Thanks for the detailed markdown.
-Here's your revised version with grammar and natural phrasing improved throughout while keeping your technical tone and markdown structure intact:

 ---